 This particular type of policy protects your outgoings, such as your mortgage / rent, bills and utilities, and groceries.
-It safeguards against financial instability due to illness or injury, ensuring a steady income when you’re unable to work.
+It safeguards you against financial instability due to illness or injury, ensuring a steady income when you’re unable to work.

 This cover is especially important for contractors who lack the sick pay benefits of regular employees, protecting your livelihood and providing peace of mind in uncertain times.

-Under the ‘own occupation’ definition of incapacity, Income Protection will cover you for anything that medically prevents you from doing your specific job.
+Under the “own occupation” definition of incapacity, Income Protection will cover you for anything that medically prevents you from doing your specific job.
 There are very few standard exclusions on a policy.
 However, many providers limit claims resulting from:

 Other than these exclusions, coverage is determined by your pre-existing medical history.